-The dissertation is an original and scholarly research contribution to the candidate's chosen area of specialization.
-It should demonstrate competent application of appropriate research procedures and ethical guidelines in the investigation of a significant problem or issue.
-After completing the dissertation, students are strongly encouraged to apply for appropriate dissertation award programs and for opportunities to present and publish their work at appropriate venues.
+Doctoral research processes should reflect an original and scholarly research contribution applicable to the candidate's chosen area of specialization.
+Processes and products should demonstrate competent application of appropriate research methodologies and ethical guidelines in the investigation of a significant problem or issue.
+After completing the doctoral research process, students are strongly encouraged to apply for appropriate awards and opportunities to present and publish their work through scholarly outlets.